-- Within three business days of official notification of the decision, the student must submit a letter of appeal to the chief student affairs officer.
-The letter must state the grounds for the appeal. - Grounds for appeal are: - o The student has new evidence available that was not available prior to the original hearing. - o The conduct process as outlined was not adhered to during the student's original hearing and the break in process was substantial enough to have possibly affected the outcome. - If the chief student affairs officer determines that there are grounds for an appeal, then he or she will convene an appeals board to rehear the student's case.
+- Within three business days of official notification of the decision, the student must submit a letter of appeal to the sr. vice president of Academic Affairs.
+The letter must state the grounds for the appeal. - Grounds for appeal are: - a.
+The student has new evidence available that was not available prior to the original hearing. - b.
+The conduct process as outlined was not adhered to during the student's original hearing and the break in process was substantial enough to have possibly affected the outcome. - If the sr. vice president of Academic Affairs determines that there are grounds for an appeal, then they may convene an appeals board to rehear the student's case.
 The decision of the appeals board replaces that of the University Committee on Student Behavior.